algorithm-archivists/algorithm-archive/chapters/computational_mathematics/matrix_methods/gaussian_elimination.md

 $$

-Now.
-At first, this doesn't seem to help anything, so let's think of this in another way.
+Now, at first, this doesn't seem to help anything, so let's think of this in another way.
 Wouldn't it be great if the system of equations looked like this:

 $$